15 Sustainability Activities for Kids

 What better way to foster a love of the environment than spending time outside and exploring nature?
 Taking your children for a hike or even a quick nature walk can help them appreciate the beauty of the world around them and want to support it!

-Do your children turn the water off when they’re brushing their teeth?
+Do your children turn the water off when they are brushing their teeth?
 Do they know that taking a shorter shower every day could save gallons of water in the long run?
 Having conversations about how to save water at home is another great sustainability activity to try!

 Are you hoping to show your children some of the world’s beauty without traveling too far from home?
-Consider virtually exploring the Great Barrier Reef, Brazil’s national parks, Vanuatu’s volcanoes, and other world treasures through Google Street View.
+Consider virtually exploring the Great Barrier Reef – Australia, The Amazon Basin – Brazil, Galápagos Islands – Ecuador, and other world treasures through Google Street View.
 This may give your children a better understanding of why caring for the earth and the oceans is so important!

 Calculating your family’s carbon footprint is a concrete way to help your children understand the resources they use on a daily basis, identify ways to use fewer resources, and ultimately live more sustainably.